unswexplains/unswexplains.github.io/d635df96a630/content.md

 164.60
 ```

-And here's what we get when we visualise the women and men together:
+And here's what we get when we visualise the women and men together.
+Notice that it shows clearly how the two distributions compare:

 <div id="both"></div>
 <script src="https://code.highcharts.com/highcharts-more.js"></script>